English Proficiency Requirements for International and Immigrant Students

 - If you are in the United States at the time you apply for admission, you may take the JCCC English as a Second Language Placement Exam.
 A score of 95 or above is required.

-- If you attended high school in one of the English language countries listed above, submit an unofficial copy of your high school transcript to IISS to satisfy your English language requirement.
+- If you attended three years of high school in one of the English language countries listed above and graduated, submit an unofficial copy of your high school transcript to IISS to satisfy your English language requirement.

 - With an ACT English sub-score of 19 or higher, the student is eligible for placement in English 121 (Composition I).